Introduction

 Fuse Tutoring

 Fuse tutoring is one of the most important aspects in Pokerogue and is a fundamental part of strategic Endless.
 Able to provide Pokémon with moves/abilities not naturally learned through level up/TM by using the DNA splicer.
 When the player selects this item, two party members are selected to become fused, in which the order is drastically important.
 A fused Pokémon keeps the passive of the first target and the ability of the second.
-Defusing a spliced target reverts it to the first pokemon and the second pokemon is gone forever, resulting in the original first Pokémon with an updated move set.
+Defusing a spliced target reverts it to the first pokemon and the second pokemon is _gone forever_ , resulting in the original first Pokémon with an updated move set.

 ‘Fuse tutoring’ is why starting with mons that have rare moves (like dark void and mat block) are prioritized and why pokemon with useful passives are important, as with fuse tutoring you can get any move/ability onto a mon so picking mons with more common moves have leech seed are suboptimal.